CartoDB/carto-vl/docs/guides/06-style-by-value.md

 ## Overview of Ramp

-The `ramp` expression can be used in many forms.
-Summarizing, `ramp` maps some kind of input (both categorical and numerical data) to some kind of output (both colors and numbers).
+The [ramp expression](https://carto.com/developers/carto-vl/reference/#cartoexpressionsramp) can be used in many forms.

+`ramp` maps some kind of input (categorical or numerical) to some kind of output (colors or numbers).
 This can be used to create choropleth maps and bubble maps with ease.

 ## Styling by a categorical expression

 ### Specifying a color <=> category relation

-To map colors to particular categories, use the classification operator `buckets`.
+To map colors to particular categories use the [buckets expression](https://carto.com/developers/carto-vl/reference/#cartoexpressionsbuckets).

 The map below will assign colors from the `Prism` palette to the categories 'SOYBEANS', 'RICE', 'WHEAT', the rest of the categories will receive the last color `others`.